title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 The app goes to the /mint page, which looks like this:

-The mint page, showing the form to create tokens
+The mint page shows the form to create tokens

 3. Enter information about a bottle of wine.